 Where does the program take place?

-All EOP Summer Program students will live in Funnelle Hall on campus in addition to all other residential students taking classes during the summer.
+All EOP Summer Program students will live in a residence hall on campus along with other residential students taking classes during the summer.
 Classes are held in various classrooms across campus similar to the academic year.

-As part of our summer program, students will participate in the college's Orientation Program on Monday, July 6, and Tuesday, July 7, with other incoming Oswego freshmen.
-Students do not need to register separately for Orientation.
-Parents are welcome to stay and attend orientation and should be sure to register and make arrangements to do so with the Orientation Office.
+As part of our summer program, students will participate in the college's Orientation Program on Wednesday, July 6, and Thursday, July 7, with other incoming Oswego freshmen.
+Parents are welcome to stay and attend orientation and should be sure to register and make arrangements with the Orientation Office.

 Students attend classes Monday through Friday from 8 a.m. until 5 p.m. and have homework, tutoring and activities in the evenings.
 Classes include the content areas of math, critical thinking, personal excellence and study skills.
-All students will receive their summer program class schedule on Monday, July 6, during our EOP opening meeting.
+All students will receive their summer program class schedule on Thursday, July 7, during our EOP meeting.

 III.
 Community service

 EOP covers all costs including housing, food, books and activities for the summer program.
 Transportation to and from the campus is not covered by the program and is the students' responsibility.
-We do, however, provide a bus for up to 50 downstate students (NYC and surrounding areas) to and from the campus for the summer for a $40 fee.
-Additionally, we provide a shuttle from the Syracuse Transportation Center to Oswego for anyone who arrives by bus or train. *Please see the bus and shuttle forms for more information and to make your reservation for either.
+We do, however, provide a bus for up to 50 downstate students (NYC and surrounding areas) to and from the campus for the summer for a $50 fee.
+Additionally, we provide a shuttle from the Syracuse Transportation Center to Oswego for anyone who arrives by bus or train. *Please see the bus and shuttle forms for more information and to make your reservation.